 - On February 14, Scott Miller releases an unused "Love Theme Sketch", composed by Jeremy Soule and meant from the Prey soundtrack.

-- On September 9, a Prey port for Meta Quest is released.
+- On September 9, Team Beef's Prey port for Meta Quest 2 is released.